mvanderkamp/canvas-sequencer/readme.md

 ### Transmitting the sequence

-The sequencer exposes a `toJSON()` function, ensuring that with any library which uses `JSON.stringify()` to bundle data into packets for transmission (such as `socket.io`) you will not need to do anything fancy for transmission of your sequences.
+The sequencer exposes a `toJSON()` function, ensuring that with any library which uses JSON methods to bundle data into packets for transmission (such as `socket.io`) you will not need to do anything fancy for transmission of your sequences.
 Just send the sequence object as you would any other piece of serializable data.